WCSCourses/Helminths_2021/manuals/module_6_genome_variation/module_6_genome_variation.md

 tabix –p vcf single_sample.tmp.vcf.gz

-# you can have a look at the vcf using the following
+# you can have a look at the vcf using the following - "zless" allows you to look inside a zipped file
-zcat single_sample.tmp.vcf.gz | less
+zless single_sample.tmp.vcf.gz

 ```
 ![](figures/figure6.3.PNG)